Policies and Procedures

 Issuing Financial Aid

 Maine Maritime Academy’s Financial Aid Office strives to meet the financial needs of our students.
-Financial aid award letters are issued in date order of when the Free Application for Federal Student Aid (FAFSA) was submitted to the Department of Education.
+Financial aid award offers are issued in date order of when the Free Application for Federal Student Aid (FAFSA) was submitted to the Department of Education.
 Financial aid funds are issued on a first-come first-serve basis based on financial need.

 Satisfactory Academic Progress and Financial Aid